AlphaRalph/IoTSensorBase/docs/DISCUSSION.md

 * mark data as processed when the gateway has completed the process

 An Outbound-channel has to be able to do the following:
-* connect to a cloud-service
+* connect to a data-sink
-* send data
+* write data into data-sink
 * inform gateway about process-state